 In short, you’ll just feel more awake — or wet — and either way, still drunk.

 Myth #3: Eating food will sober you up

 If you’re already drunk, it means that the alcohol you drank is already in your bloodstream.
 Any food you subsequently eat goes into your stomach where it can’t really have any effect whatsoever on the alcohol that made you drunk.
-It won’t sober you up.
+Eating food after drinking won't sober you up.

 However, it is important to note that eating BEFORE you drink is a good idea!
 If you already have food in your stomach, when you drink alcohol it will not be absorbed as readily, basically because the food you ate is in the way.
 You will eventually absorb all the alcohol you drink (food doesn’t “sop up” alcohol), but you will absorb it slower, which means your BAC won’t spike quite as high, and your liver will have more time to deal with the alcohol as it enters the bloodstream gradually, rather than all at once.

-So basically, eating before or during drinking is a good idea and a responsible drinking behavior; not because it will sober you up, but because it can at least slow down your body’s absorption of alcohol you drink after eating.
+So basically, eat food before or during drinking.
+It's a good idea and a responsible drinking behavior; not because it will sober you up, but because it can at least slow down your body’s absorption of alcohol you drink after eating.

 Myth #4: Drinking a significant amount of water before bed will prevent a rough morning

 This myth is really based on another myth: that your rough morning is due to dehydration.
 While it is true that alcohol does cause you to pee more, this only results in – at most – very mild dehydration the next day.
 Studies demonstrate that the biochemical markers of dehydration do not correlate with hangover severity (citation), so preventing dehydration likely has little to do with how you feel the next day.
 In addition, assuming there is still alcohol in your system when you go to bed, then the alcohol is still suppressing your vasopressin, meaning your kidneys will continue to just send all that water you drank to your bladder anyway!